Why are website color schemes so important?

 Benefit Vantage Limited – Your trusted Mobile Technology Partner.
 As technology continuously disrupts the norms, especially in the mobile world, we are here to guide you through your successful digital transformation and mobile business success.

 They are a multidisciplinary team with a proven track record.
 They love to join forces with fellow strategists, design thinkers, and innovators to create apps that delight users and exceed expectations.

 They’re a team of creatives that love nothing more than creating incredible stories.
-They specialise in branding, animation and web; uniquely combining our skills to produce magical digital experiences.
+They specialize in branding, animation, and web; uniquely combining our skills to produce magical digital experiences.

-If there is a website that could benefit from using yellow color schemes, it is a website called LemonStand.
+If there is a website that could benefit from using a blue-yellow website color scheme, it is a website called LemonStand.
 However, they managed to incorporate this vibrant color into the palette beautifully, without making it too overwhelming and disruptive.

 Odopod decided to go with simple color templates but they added a dose of personality by incorporating gradient on the homepage, as well as large typography.